ADD/ADHD with Kids

 It was heartbreaking to watch her take a pill every morning that made her feel so bad.
-Jordan and I were not happy with this path she was on, but this was the only option I thought she had.
+Jordan and I weren't happy with this path she was on, but this was the only option I thought she had.
 I knew something had to change, but I wasn’t sure whether Jordan had any other choice.

 From this moment, we worked to get her off the drugs and began changing our whole family’s diet a little at a time.
 The first thing to go was processed food and sugar.